Grimshaw and Hanson return for Scotland's play-off

 Rangers defender Brianna Westrup and midfielders Lisa Robertson, of Celtic, and Rebecca McAllister, of Heart of Midlothian, were called up as replacements for those games but do not make Pedro Martinez Losa's latest selection.

-The winner of next Thursday's game at Hampden Park will go on to host Republic of Ireland in one of three finals five days later.
+The winner of next Thursday's game at Hampden Park will go on to host the Republic of Ireland in one of three finals five days later.

 All three nations reached the play-offs courtesy of finishing runners-up in the group stage, but a victory in those two matches might not yet guarantee a place at the 2023 finals in Australia and New Zealand.